Go Ask Alice: Plot summary

 In 1968, a 15-year-old girl begins keeping a diary, in which she records her thoughts and concerns about issues such as crushes, weight loss, sexuality, social acceptance, and relating to her parents.
 The dates and locations mentioned in the book place its events as occurring between 1968 and 1970 in California, Colorado, Oregon, and New York City.
-The two towns in which the diarist's family reside during the story are not identified, and are only described as being college towns.
+The two towns in which the diarist's family reside during the story are unidentified, the only indications being that universities are situated in both.

-The diarist's father, a college professor, accepts a dean position at a new college, causing the family to relocate.
+The diarist's father, a college professor, accepts a dean position at a new college, requiring the family to relocate.
 The diarist has difficulty adjusting to her new school, but soon becomes best friends with a girl named Beth.
-When Beth leaves for summer camp, the diarist returns to her hometown, where she meets an old school acquaintance, who invites her to a party where glasses of cola — some of which are laced with LSD — are served.
+When Beth leaves for summer camp, the diarist returns to her hometown, where she meets an old school acquaintance, who invites her to a party where glasses of cola—some of which are laced with LSD—are served.
 The diarist unwittingly ingests LSD and has an intense and pleasurable trip.
 Over the following days the diarist socializes with the other teens from the party, willingly uses more drugs, and loses her virginity while on acid.
 She worries that she may be pregnant, and her grandfather has a minor heart attack.
 Overwhelmed by her worries, the diarist begins to take sleeping pills, first stolen from her grandparents, then later prescribed.
 Her friendship with Beth ends, as both girls have moved in new directions.

 The diarist befriends a hip girl, Chris, with whom she continues to use drugs.
 They date college students Richie and Ted, who deal drugs and persuade the two girls to help them by selling drugs at schools.
 When the girls walk in on Richie and Ted stoned and having sex with each other, they realize that their "boyfriends" were just using them to make money.
 The girls report Richie and Ted to the police and flee to San Francisco, Chris gets a job in a boutique with a glamorous older woman, Shelia, who invites both girls to lavish parties, where they resume taking drugs.
 One night Shelia and her new boyfriend introduce the girls to heroin and brutally rape them while they are under the influence of the drug.
 Traumatized, the diarist and Chris move to Berkeley where they open a jewelry shop.
 Although the shop is a success, they quickly grow tired of it and miss their families; they return home for a happy Christmas.